khaledghobashy/uraeus_mbd/README.md

 ### The Approach

-The philosophy of the framework is to *isolate the model creation process form the actual numerical and computational representation of the system*, which will be used in the numerical simulation process.
+The philosophy of the framework is to *isolate the model creation process form the actual numerical and computational representation of the system*, that will be used in the numerical simulation process.
 This is done through the concepts of **symbolic computing** and **code-generation** as well be shown below.

+The tool decomposes the problem into three main steps:

+**1- Symbolic Model/Topology Creation.**

+The System Topology is a description of the connectivity relationships between the bodies in a given multi-body system.
+These relationships represent the system constraints that control the relative motion between the system bodies and produce the desired kinematic behavior.

+The tool abstracts the topology of the system as a multi-directed graph, where each node represents a body and each edge represents a connection between the end nodes, where this connection may represents a joint, actuator or a force element.
+The tool does not take any numerical inputs at that step, it only focuses on the validity of the topological design of the system, and not how it is configured in space.

+**2- Numerical Code Generation.**

+The process of performing actual simulations on the created model requires the generation of a valid numerical and computational representation of the model.
+This is done by taking in the symbolic model and generate valid code files written in the desired programming language with the desired programming paradigm and structure.
+The tool provides two numerical environments, one in python and another one in C++ (under development).

+**3- Numerical Simulation.**

+The final main step is to perform the desired simulations on the generated model.
+This is where we start giving our model the needed numerical inputs that defines the system configuration in space -bodies' and joints' locations and orientations-, as well as the needed actuation functions for the prescribed motions and forces -if exists-.
+After the simulation step, we can do any sort of post-processing on the results.

+The tool also provide visualization libraries that can be used to visualize and animate the given model.

+---

 #### Framework Structure

-To achieve this goal, the framework is structured as a "Layered Application", containing three main layers of sub-packages.
+The framework is structured as a "Layered Application", containing three main layers of sub-packages.
 Each layer focuses on a specific aspect of the problem, and can be developed independently, with minimum dependency on the other packages.

 These framework layers are as follows: